RexxLA/rexx-repository/ARB/standards/work-in-progress/document/evaluation.md

 ### The value of a comparison

-See nnn for the syntax of a comparison.
+See <!--TODO-->nnn for the syntax of a comparison.

 If the comparison is a concatenation then the value of the comparison is the value of the concatenation.
 Otherwise, let Ihs be the value of the comparison within it, and rns be the value of the concatenation